PROUD 3

 - Activates natural defense mechanisms in plants

-- Safe for crops, humans, and the environment
+- Safe for crops, humans, and the environment when used as directed

 - Product’s natural chemistry has no documented cross-resistance